 Vendor declarations must be provided with all cattle sold.
-Vendor declarations are available from Meat and Livestock Australia and can be ordered online at www.mla.com.au
+Vendor declaration form available from Integrity Systems at integritysystems.com. au/on-farm-assurance/national-vendor- declaration-nvd/

 Taxation can have an important bearing on your selling plans.
 Its impacts, especially if a large part of the herd is to be sold, need to be determined before the stock are sold, particularly where low 'cost price' valuations are used for taxation purposes.
-Speak to your accountant about the possibility of spreading the income over a five-year period if the cattle sale was forced due to drought conditions.
+Speak to your accountant about the possibility of spreading the income over a fiveyear period if the cattle sale was forced due to drought conditions.